hardsoftsecurity/Offensive-Security-Aliases/README.md

 This will:

+- Grab the IP assigned to the VPN tunnel used to connect to the CTF.
 - Print some useful SMB commands for accessing the share from a Windows machine.
 - Start an SMB server using Impacket with the provided directory as the share.